tuanvu0801junda/AdExcelProcess/README.md

     - add devServer: { proxy: 'http://127.0.0.1:8080/', } in **module.export** at ***vuejs/vue.config.js***
 - Download file:
     - [Download file with BLOB](https://stackoverflow.com/questions/50736657/vue-laravel-how-to-properly-download-a-pdf-file)

+### Things need to do:
+- Change PostgreSQL to MySQL
+- Change event finalClean() in VueJS
+- Screenshot and make an image folder

 ### Some images about this mini web-system